-The Emergency Medical Technician (EMT-Basic) program offered at Monty Tech has been uniquely designed to provide students with the fundamental skills and knowledge necessary for successful completion of the Commonwealth of Massachusetts state certification exams.
+The Emergency Medical Technician (EMT-Basic) program offered at Monty Tech has been uniquely designed to provide students with the fundamental skills and knowledge necessary for successful completion of the Commonwealth of Massachusetts state and National Registry of EMT certification exams.
 This EMT basic training program is approved by the Office of Emergency Medical Services and we are an approved training institution with OEMS.

 Our program is taught using the current U.S. Department of Transportation Emergency Medical Technician Basic curriculum and our students receive over 180 hours of instruction.
 This exceeds the minimum standard required by OEMS.
 The lead instructor and program coordinator is an approved EMT Instructor/Coordinator with the Commonwealth of Massachusetts Office of Emergency Medical Services.
 The teaching staff is a handpicked group of professionals with a wide range of patient care and teaching experience.
 These professionals range from EMT’s, RN’s, prehospital registered nurses, and physicians.

 Our primary goal is to prepare students to provide safe, quality entry level EMT practice for those wishing to pursue a career in the public safety field.
 Emergency Medical Technicians are utilized by many agencies such as police and fire departments, ambulance / rescue squads, and private ambulance services.
 This Emergency Medical Technician course is an in-depth course in basic life support, which, upon completion, the student will be proficient in, but not limited to the following:

 - Discuss policies, rules and regulations related to emergency medical services.